MirelaGTulbure/gaec-lab/content/poster/poster_gallery.md

 # Order that this section appears on the page.
 weight: 1

-title: Lab poster examples
+title: Lab Posters
-subtitle: Please click on a poster to see details about the event at which the poster was presented.
+subtitle: Please click on an poster below in order to see details about the event at which the poster was presented.

 design:
   columns: '1'